CleverlyCodes/TodoList-ReactNative/README.md

 * Skipping the use of Redux as there will be no complicated state tracking for now
 * Different screens were made for authentication and the  main task list to switch between the two based on authentication state
 * Use Animated flatlist to make the experience more fun for users
+* Added new items to the top of the list and resorted done items to the bottom of the list (It is simpler but still makes sense for the user - me)
 * Implemented basic unit tests that focus on the list capabilities (adding, deleting, etc...)

 ### Installation